William Tomlin

-William Tomlin (15 September 1866 – 11 May 1910) was an English cricketer who played first-class cricket for Leicestershire from 1894–1899 and as a professional in the Lancashire League.
+William Tomlin (15 September 1866 – 11 May 1910) was an English cricketer who played first-class cricket for Leicestershire from 1894 to 1899 and as a professional in the Lancashire League.

 Cricket career

 Tomlin made his first-class debut against Essex in May 1894.
 The right handed batsman highest score of 140 was scored in May 1894 in a match against Marylebone Cricket Club (MCC).
 His right-arm medium pace claimed eight wickets at an average of 43.25.

 In April 1892, Tomlin made his first appearance in the Lancashire League as a professional for Accrington.
 He went on to play in 16 matches and a further five for Colne.